NREL/COOLERCHIPS-Technical-Evaluation-Team/docs/index.md

 ### In-development:

-- December 2 (Monday) at 4pm Eastern.
+- December 4 (Wednesday) at 4pm Eastern.
 - 2025 dates will be selected based on feedback.

 ### Past